cmbrandt/openmp-design-patterns/README.md

 Parallel algorithm that modifies that SPMD implementation by creating a private accumulator variable for each thread to store a partial sum.
 Following the loop, an OpenMP Critical Section is established to combine each partial sum to a variable shared among all threads.

 ##### <code> pi_06_par_omp_for.cxx </code>
-Parallel algorithm that uses the OpenMP Parallel For construct to define a work sharing loop, where the iterations of the loop with be executed by the team of threads within the OpenMP Parallel Section.
+Parallel algorithm that uses the OpenMP Parallel For construct to define a work sharing loop, where the iterations of the loop are executed by the team of threads within the OpenMP Parallel Section.

 ##### <code> pi_07_par_omp_for_reduction.cxx </code>
 Parallel algorithm that uses the OpenMP Parallel For construct with a reduction clause on the accumulator variable.